VBukowsky81/AzureFunctions-WeatherApp/README.md

 I enjoy working with Azure Functions, it's microservices, at our fingertips.
 We can do so much with this, as developers.
 Moreover, it is basically free - I believe up to 1 million operations per month are free.
 And after that, it is still quite cheap.

-Anyway, extremely useful Azure feature/service, that I will personally use quite a bit.
+Anyway, very useful Azure feature/service, that I will personally use quite often.

 So this basically does quick HttpClient GET request on OpenWeatherMap API, using their standard API format.
 The city name plugs at the query time - I have posted few examples with London, Paris and Berlin below.